mnot/I-D/rfc5988bis/draft.md

 --- back

-# Notes on Using the Link Header with the HTML4 Format
+# Notes on Using the Link Header with the HTML Format

 HTML motivated the original syntax of the Link header, and many of the design decisions in this document are driven by a desire to stay compatible with these uses.

-In HTML4, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header.
+In HTML, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header.
 The context of the link is the URI associated with the entire HTML document.

-All of the link relation types defined by HTML4 have been included in the Link Relation Type registry, so they can be used without modification.
-However, there are several potential ways to serialise extension relation types into HTML4, including
+All of the link relation types defined by HTML have been included in the Link Relation Type registry, so they can be used without modification.
+However, there are several potential ways to serialise extension relation types into HTML, including

 * As absolute URIs,
 * using the document-wide "profile" attribute's URI as a prefix for relation